vusr/Plant_Analysis_AVLL/docs/installation.md

 * Launch the GUI `plant_analysis_AVLL.launch_GUI(model_path = <path to segmentation model weight file>, share_option = <True or False>)`.
 Enter the path to the downloaded model weights file in *model_path* and set *share_option* to True to get a publicly shareable link to the GUI.

-After running the command, GUI will be running in the local.
+After running the command, the GUI will run locally.
 Click or Paste the link generated from the above command in your browser

 ![image](./images/launching_gui_updated.png)